codeforIATI/iatikit/docs/getting-started.rst

 If you’re on Windows, we recommend using `Jupyter Notebook <https://jupyter.org/>`__, which you can get by `installing Anaconda <https://www.anaconda.com/distribution/#download-section>`__.

-Once installed, you can run the following inside a Jupyter Notebook to install iatikit:
+Once Jupyter is installed, you can run the following inside a Notebook to install iatikit:

 .. code:: python